Coconut milk: Saturated fat and health risk

 One of the most prominent components of coconut milk is coconut oil, which many health organizations (Note: The United States Food and Drug Administration, World Health Organization, International College of Nutrition, the United States Department of Health and Human Services, American Dietetic Association, American Heart Association, British National Health Service, and Dietitians of Canada) discourage people from consuming in significant amounts due to its high levels of saturated fat.
 Excessive coconut milk consumption can also raise blood levels of cholesterol due to the amount of lauric acid, a saturated fat that contributes to higher blood cholesterol.

 Horticulture

 In 1943, it was discovered that coconut milk could actively encourage plant growth.
 Although there are many factors that attribute coconut milk to plant growth, the main cause is the existence of a cytokinin known as zeatin found in coconut milk.
 While the zeatin in coconut milk speeds up plant growth in general, it does not speed up growth in certain plants such as radishes.
 However, when 10% coconut milk is added to the substrate on which wheat is grown, substantial improvements have been noted.

 Commerce

 Coconuts are widely produced in tropical climates and exported globally as canned products, most frequently to North America and Europe.

+In China, coconut milk has become so popular that companies have to import coconuts from neighboring countries to meet the rising domestic demand.
+This has pushed domestic companies to explore more coconut product categories to capture market attention.
+Based on a market research study conducted by the LeadLeo Research Institute, China’s coconut-based beverage market rose from $1.5 billion to about $2.0 billion between 2017 and 2020, representing a compound annual growth rate of about 7%.